Zheaoli/zheaoli.github.io/source/_posts/how-to-extend-the-wasi-python-by-using-host-function-en.md

 title: How to Run CPython for WASI Using WASMTIME and Extend It with Python-Implemented Host Functions?
 type: tags
 date: 2024-10-02 21:00:00
-tags: [Programming, CPython, WASI, WASM, Notes, Blog]
+tags: [编程, CPython, WASI, WASM, Notes, Blog]
-categories: [Programming, CPython]
+categories: [编程, CPython]
 toc: true
 ---